Cog-Creators/Red-DiscordBot/docs/update_red.rst

     If you're developing for Red, you should also look for "Breaking changes" sections in release notes for each minor (X.Y.0) version that's been released since you last updated Red.

 Updating differs depending on the version you currently have.
 Next sections will explain how to upgrade to latest version of Red (|version|) from the version that is in the header of the section.
+You will always have to restart your bot after the update.

 Red 3.2.0 or newer